odeum/odeum-code/docs/Guidelines.md

 - When delivering the entire app in one render-blocking package, you might run into JS code loading errors.
 Don't make JS your app's single point of failure."

 ## 8.4.
 Using a failover loader
 - The first render should be on the server, and give the user some content if that JS fails to load.
-The code that loads the “App” (odeum-codejs) container should be an HTML file which loads a container to control whether our JS code is actually running and is accessible on the server.
+The code that loads the “App” (odeum-code) container should be an HTML file which loads a container to control whether our JS code is actually running and is accessible on the server.
 If not, there should be static HTML package loading a temporary app setup displaying the errors and tries to reload the main app container until no errors are reported.

 ## 8.5.
 Offline-first approach
 - Offline-first – hence treating the network as an enhancement with JS tools like Service Worker and IndexedDB – has become the new standard for building fast, resilient websites.
 It is possible to do both traditional progressive enhancement and offline-first, but it's not easy.
 We should prioritize offline-first over works-without-JS."